 To visit Pompeii from Rome in one day, the most practical and safest way is to book a Pompeii excursion from Rome with which you do not have to worry about anything: the tours to Rome from Pompeii include the trip in a private bus or minibus that will not make intermediate stops and will leave you at the door of the archaeological site of Pompeii.

 They include skip-the-line tickets and the guided tour conducted by aprofessional expert guide who will accompany you throughout the day.
 If you prefer, you can also include in the itinerary lunch or even a stop in Naples or Vesuvius.

 In short, everything is organized so that you don't have to waste time on transportation logistics: once the tour is booked, you will receive the exact address of the meeting point from where the bus departs (usually somewhere in the center of Rome) and you will be back the same day a few hours later.

 - Duration of the trip: about two and a half hours.

-Price of the excursion: From 100 € (including tickets and guided tour)
+- Price of the excursion: From 100 € (including entrance fees and guided tour).

 From Rome to Pompeii by train

 If you don't like tours or simply prefer to see Pompeii on your own, a good option to get there from Rome is by train.
 Trains leave from Termini station and arrive in Naples**(there is no train station in Pompeii**), so you will still be about 23 kilometers from the Pompeii archaeological site and you will need to take an extra bus there which can take more than half an hour.

-Note that there are high-speed trains that get you there in just over an hour, but obviously prices go up (regional trains, with many intermediate stops are the cheapest but take up to over an extra hour).
+Note that there are high speed trains that get you there in just over an hour, but obviously prices go up (regional trains, with many intermediate stops are the cheapest but take up to more than an extra hour).